kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

       <h2 class="text-center">Late 2000's / Early 2010's - Crazy Startups!!!</h2>
       <h3>Dining In</h3>
       <p>
         In the summer of 2009 I took a gig with DiningIn.com.
-They were the first online food ordering company that moved from fax based order to online orders.
+They were one of the firsts in online food ordering.
 I learned a lot in the year or so I survived at the company (I left by choice I should mention).
 The environment was brutal with a single owner that fired most of the employees I saw.
-Best takeaways from this gig were really learning SEO and reducing paper waste from faxes by 750,000 pieces of paper annually by redesigning the ordering system and what was sent to restaurants after an order was placed online (yes... faxes!
+Best takeaways from this gig were really learning SEO and more importantly reducing paper waste from faxes by more than 750,000 pieces of paper annually.
+I did this redesigning the ordering system report that was generated after an online order and then electronically faxed to the restaurant (yes... faxes!
+We had two T1s dedicated for faxing restaurants.
 The food industry worked on faxes for way longer than you'd think).
       </p>
       <p>
         DI was acquired by GrubHub.
       </p>
       <h3>First Giving</h3>
       <p>
-        To escape DI I took a senior dev gig at FirstGiving.com where I helped a small team build a social fundraising platform.
+        To escape DI I took a senior dev gig at FirstGiving.com.
+There I helped a small team build a social fundraising platform.
 I worked with a few great people but unfortunately the leadership team wasn't honest with the company.
-A combination of excessive spending and secret projects with a secret in SF that never produced anything of value led to a massive company layoff event (which I was part of but then asked to remain onboard... which I shouldn't have).
+A combination of excessive spending and unsuccessful secret projects with a remote team in SF led to a substantial company layoff event (which I was part of but then asked to remain onboard... which I shouldn't have).
       </p>
       <p>
         FG was eventually acquired by FrontStream.com.
       </p>
       <h3>KarmaLoop</h3>
       <p>
         From there I moved into eCommerce working with KarmaLoop.com.
 This place was totally nuts!
 Fun but just crazy town on almost a daily basis.
 The potential was huge here and I learned a lot while working as a senior dev and then as their Search & Social Optimization Manager leading the social marketing team within the marketing department.
 Straddling the Tech and Marketing department while reporting to both the CTO and the director of marketing was an adventure to say the least!
 Buy me a beer and I'll tell you some crazy stories.
+Probably one of the most insane thing I ever heard from a C level was at this company...
+"Start with the profitable.
+If it's not legal we'll figure out how to make it legal."
       </p>
       <p>
         KL was acquired by Shiekh Shoes (after going bankrupt with over 900M in debt).